 If you use Google Photos to back up the photos and videos you take with your phone, you should make sure it's still doing that.
 All you have to do is open the Photos app and look for the cloud checkmark at the top, which indicates everything has been backed up.

 Of course, there are plenty of other photo backup apps for Android, including OneDrive and Dropbox.
 If you're using one of those, go into the app's settings and check the current sync status.
 You can also import photos manually into these apps if you only want certain files or folders.

 If you don't like using photo backup services, you can also simply copy all the images and videos to a flash drive or your computer.

-Backing up photos/videos to a flash drive
+Backing up photos/videos/other files to a flash drive

 Every phone manufacturer has a different file manager, so if you can't figure it out, download Files by Google from the Play Store.
 Once you've opened the app, here's what you need to do: